StephenTGibson/StephenTGibson.github.io/learning/website.md

 # Intro
 When I decided to make a website I was keen to remind myself that it only needs to be simple and the content informative to be effective.
-I did not want to spend too long learning how to be a web developer.
+I'm not really inclined to learn complete web development.

 I've certainly made plenty of mistakes and don't proclaim this site to be anything special.
 However I've still managed to learn a few bits and pieces putting this together.
 I'm under no illusions that a lot of people will find what I'm doing very basic.
 At the very least these notes are a reminder and record for myself, but if there is a slim chance they could be useful to someone then all the better.